Al Trippel – The Geology of Cook County Minnesota: Oceans, Volcanoes, and Glaciers, Oh My!

 • Lake Superior is the largest lake on Earth, and its deepest point is 1000 ft below sea level

-All presentations are family-friendly and free of charge.
+All presentations are family-friendly and free to the public.

 Donations are always appreciated.
 Take your time driving up the Gunflint Trail National Scenic Byway!